StevenRS11/GreyGooMod/README.md

 ## Notes
 - The provided code only includes a basic block to verify that the mod loads on 1.20.1.
 More of the original mod features will need to be ported manually.
-- Textures are borrowed from vanilla (`minecraft:block/stone`) to keep things simple.
-You can replace them with the originals under `assets/greygoo`.
+- Add your 16x16 textures under `src/main/resources/assets/greygoo/textures` when developing locally.
+Texture files are not stored in the repository.